Davis scores 44, LeBron passes Magic as Lakers beat Bucks

+MILWAUKEE (AP)Anthony Davis and LeBron James tore apart the NBA’s top-rated defense and gave Los Angeles Lakers coach Darvin Ham a triumphant return to Milwaukee.

-MILWAUKEE (AP) — Anthony Davis scored a season-high 44 points, LeBron James overtook Magic Johnson on the NBA’s career assists list and the Los Angeles Lakers defeated the Milwaukee Bucks 133-129 in a thriller Friday night.
+Davis scored a season-high 44 points and James passed Magic Johnson on the NBA’s career assists list Friday night in the Lakers’ thrilling 133-129 victory over the Bucks.

-Davis and James helped give Lakers coach Darvin Ham a triumphant return to Milwaukee.
-Ham worked on Bucks coach Mike Budenholzer’s staff from 2018-22, and the two former colleagues shared a big hug before the game.

-The Lakers withstood a 40-point night from Milwaukee’s Giannis Antetokounmpo, who also had seven rebounds and five assists.
-The Lakers also spoiled the 2022-23 debut of Milwaukee’s Khris Middleton, who had 17 points and seven assists in his return from offseason wrist surgery.

-During a fourth quarter that featured three ties and six lead changes, James put the Lakers ahead for good by sinking a tiebreaking 3-pointer with 3:22 left.
+It marked Ham’s first game in Milwaukee since taking over as Lakers coach after working as an assistant on Bucks coach Mike Budenholzer’s staff from 2018-22.

+It also was quite a night for Davis, a Green Bay Packers fan who delivered his big performance with Aaron Rodgers in the stands.
+Davis spoke with the Packers’ four-time MVP quarterback before and after the game.

+”I saw him before the game and he said, `I need 30 tonight,”’ Davis said. ”I just saw him and he said, `I only said 30, not 40.’
+It’s always good for him to come out and watch the Lakers play.”

-James finished with 28 points, 11 assists and eight rebounds.
-He improved his career assist total to 10,144 and moved into sixth place on the all-time list, ahead of Johnson’s 10,133.
+James made a tiebreaking 3-pointer with 3:22 left and finished with 28 points, 11 assists and eight rebounds.
+He upped his career assist total to 10,144 and moved into sixth place, ahead of Johnson’s 10,133.

+”It means a lot, obviously,” James said. ”The way Magic approached the game, it was very infectious.
+His teammates loved playing with him because of the joy he played with and the ability to pass the ball and get other guys involved.
+He was always excited about seeing his teammates be great.
+I always admired that in him.
+What’s even more humbling and super duper cool is the fact that I’m doing it in a Laker uniform and knowing how much Magic means to the Laker franchise.”

+The Lakers had the highest point total and field-goal percentage (.536) the Bucks had allowed all season.
+Milwaukee entered Friday with the NBA’s top defensive rating.

 After Davis missed a fadeaway jumper, the Bucks called a timeout with 21.4 seconds left and then found an open Grayson Allen, whose 3-point attempt went off the side of the rim.